-Ecuador is a country that’s ideal for families looking for a cultural vacation filled with nature, adventure, new foods and new customs.
+Ecuador is ideal for families looking for a cultural vacation filled with nature, adventure, new foods and new customs.
 Roughly the size of Colorado, Ecuador offers a combination of the jungle, the Galápagos islands and colonial history — all in one trip.
 My family’s recent three-week itinerary contained all of these elements plus a few days of volunteering.

 In the 20 years since I lived in Quito as a college student and volunteer, the country has changed considerably, and this is good news for travelers.
 Infrastructure has improved, as have hygiene practices and services for tourists.
 For kids, Ecuador is not completely foreign, yet it’s not in their comfort zone either.
 It’s a destination that makes them think and question long after the vacation has ended.

-Best Itinerary for Three Weeks in Ecuador with Kids
+Best Three-Week Ecuador Itinerary with Kids

 Quito: 4 Days Volunteering + 2 Days Sightseeing